Chimney raised on Sistine Chapel as conclave nears

 The conclave begins on Tuesday, with the sequestered cardinals using the chimney to tell the outside world whether or not they have chosen a new leader - black smoke signifying no decision and white smoke announcing a new pontiff.

-Although no clear favorites have emerged to take the helm of the troubled 1.2-billion-member Church, the conclave is expected to be wrapped up within just a few days.
+Although no clear favourites have emerged to take the helm of the troubled 1.2-billion-member Church, the conclave is expected to be wrapped up within just a few days.

 No conclave has lasted than more than five days in the past century, with many finishing within two or three days.
 Pope Benedict was elected within barely 24 hours in 2005 after just four rounds of voting.